RomAmsili/Lstm_Lyrics_Gen/README.md

 ## Acknowledgements

-This notebook is inspired by the work of [RomAmsili](https://github.com/RomAmsili) and the dataset used is from Ben Gurion University.
+This notebook is part of Deep Learning Course, from Ben Gurion University.The Data and MIDI files used is also from Ben Gurion University.

 ## The network Architecture :